all-bonds option not constraining all bonds?

 However the distribution in bonds.xvg given by g_bond is identical for 'h-bonds' and 'all-bonds': there are sharp peaks at 0.95 Å and 1.1 Å and a bell curve at roughly 1.77Å with a standard deviation of 0.6 Å.

-#5 Updated by Jussi Lehtola almost 11 years ago
+#5 Updated by Jussi Lehtola over 11 years ago

 (In reply to comment #4)